src-dbgr/crypto-monitor-api-poc/README.md

     ```
     Or simply import it into your IDE and start it there.
 It will run at port 8080.

-7. [IMPORTANT] Monitor Flyway migrations:
+7. Monitor Flyway migrations (You can perform this step also when pgAdmin is installed as the GUI makes it easier to visualize the tables):
 - Check application logs for Flyway-related messages during startup.
 - After startup, you can verify migrations by checking the `flyway_schema_history` table in your database.